qubic/wallet-app/walletconnect.md

 Asks the wallet to transfer assets to a specific address (upon user confirmation).

+**Important:** This method only supports transferring assets managed by the QX smart contract (contract index 1).
+Assets managed by other contracts cannot be transferred through this method.

 **Method parameters:**

 | Param       | Type   | Description                                     |